sovrin-foundation/SGF-v3/sbu/docs/gf_controlled/ledger_access_policies.md

 DIBE Consortium Ledger unless marked by a Tombstone.
 2. Once Tombstone functionality has been:
 	3. implemented by the DIBE Consortium Community,
-	4. approved by the DIBE Consortium Technical Governance Board, and
+	4. approved by the Technical Governance Board, and
 	5. approved by the DIBE Consortium Board of Trustees, a Steward MAY mark a Transaction as a Node-Specific Tombstone if:
 		1. Requested by the Transaction Author of a Transaction for a valid reason as specified by the Transaction Author Agreement.
 		1. Required of the Steward by a court order.